Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

 The tensors $P_{\alpha\beta}^{\gamma\delta}$ and $C_{\alpha i}^{\beta j}$ are proportional to $\Gamma_{\alpha\, \beta} ^{i_1,\dots,i_5}\Gamma^{\gamma\, \delta}_{i_1,\dots,i_5}$ and to $\Gamma_{\alpha i}^{\beta j}$ respectively.
 We have described in Section \ref{S:fdgdfgmjl} an infinite family of SUSY deformations (\ref{E:fadjghjd}).
 It is easy to write down the terms $q$ and $q_{\alpha}$ in the corresponding cocycle.
 It is obvious that $q$ is a Hamiltonian vector field corresponding to the functional $\dL$ given by the formula (\ref{E:fadjghjd}).
 To find the functional $\sigma _{\alpha} $ generating the Hamiltonian vector field $q_{\alpha}c^{\alpha}$ we should calculate $ \theta_{\alpha}\dL$ and use (23).The calculation of $\theta_{\alpha}\dL$ repeats the proof of the supersymmetry of the deformation (9) and leads to the following result:

-The roof ``$\hat{\ }$'' marks the symbol that ought to be omitted in the formula.
+As usual ``$\hat{\ }$'' marks the symbol that should be omitted in the formula.
 If subscript in $\theta_{\gamma}$ is out of range $[1,16]$ then $\theta_{\gamma}$ must be omitted.
 From this computation we conclude that for Hamiltonian of the vector field $q_{\alpha}$ as a function of $G$ is